umbraco/Umbraco.Cms.Integrations/src/Umbraco.Cms.Integrations.Crm.ActiveCampaign/readme.md

 ### Authentication

 All requests to the ActiveCampaign API are authenticated by providing an API key.
-The API key is included as an HTTP header called _Api_Token_
+The API key is included as an HTTP header called _Api_Token_.

+If the configuration is incomplete, the user will receive an error message.

 ### Configuration